 - Start with what you do when you first get up.

 - Take it from there, moving through the day from the time you get up until you go to sleep.

 - Make sure to include anything you now do to nurture yourself.

 - Suppose you were going to spend your days integrating self-nurturance into your daily and weekly routines.

 - Describe what a typical day would be like, keeping in mind these two questions:

-–What might you need to change in order to give yourself as much nurturance and care as you need?
+–Is there anything you want to change in order to give yourself as much nurturance and care as you need?

 –What encouraging and nurturing words can you say to yourself?
-Hint: this would be the voice of your Inner Encourager.
+Hint: these words would be the voice of your Inner Encourager. 🥰